 All three of our recommended gaming VPNs offer large and reliable server networks.

-4. Compatible apps – Having a great gaming VPN is of no use if you can’t use it with your gaming hardware.
+4. Compatible apps – Having the greatest gaming VPN is of no use if you can’t use it with your gaming hardware.
 Depending on the devices you have, it might make sense to install the VPN on your router or invest in something like the Vilfo router, which is custom designed to work with VPNs while keeping your connection as fast as possible.
 It works with all VPN services and has support for ExpressVPN and NordVPN built in.

 Can you use a free VPN for gaming?

-To be of any use, a free gaming VPN would need to protect your privacy, and be secure against outsiders stealing your data.
+To be of any use, a free gaming VPN would need to protect your privacy and be secure against outsiders stealing your data.
 It would also have to be fast, with a low ping, and thousands of high-quality servers spread around the world.
 Only a few paid VPNs have these characteristics.

 Free VPNs tend to be slow, with a high ping, and few servers.
-Worse, the business model of most free VPNs is collecting and selling data about you, the user.
+Worse, the business model of most these VPNs is collecting and selling data about you, the user.
 A free gaming VPN that meets all the requirements just doesn’t exist.

 Is it legal to use a VPN for gaming?